 Miriam then takes Clarence back to the fateful night that Kelly and Dylan came over to the Walsh house while they were trimming their tree.
 The three are in Brenda's room studying Shakespeare.
 Dylan goofs around and pretends to be a Shakespearean character, and this makes Brenda and Kelly giggle.
 Kelly leaves the room to go downstairs for a drink (or snack), and notices that the Walshes are in the living room watching It's a Wonderful Life...so she joins them.
-Upstairs, meanwhile, Dylan plops himself on the floor near the side of Brenda's bed, and she leans over and sneaks a kiss.
+Upstairs, Dylan plops himself on the floor near the side of Brenda's bed, and she leans over and sneaks a kiss.
 Looking fake shocked, he asks her what that was, and she tells him it was just a friendly gesture...but then a few seconds later they start making out.
 Eventually they pull away and apologize for breaking their own rules about kissing.
 Brenda reminds him that they're just friends, but then stares at him longingly.

 The Peach Pit.
 The following day, Kelly gloats to Brenda and Dylan about how the three of them are being very mature about the situation because of the importance of their friendships.
 Kelly then announces the irrelevant news that David's mom has just decided to move to Portland, Oregon...and then flounces over to the table where David and Donna are sitting.
 Now that they have a moment alone, Brenda brings up the kiss to Dylan and tells him that it was a one time deal...but then they start staring at each other longingly.
 Donna, Kelly, and David break the spell when they suddenly join them at their table.
 Dylan expresses his sympathy to David regarding his mom's move, and David tells Donna he's probably going to be too depressed to videotape their visit to the Alvarado school.
 That's pretty damn lame, David.
-Kelly and Brenda pester Dylan to agree to dress up as Santa for the Alvarado ragamuffins...but he just gives them a tepid “maybe”.
-Brenda and Donna have to leave to iron out some last minute details for the Alvarado visit, and Brenda tells Kelly to “work on him” - meaning Dylan - about the Santa thing.
-Kelly saucily replies, “Oh, I plan on it.”
+Kelly and Brenda pester Dylan to agree to dress up as Santa for the Alvarado ragamuffins...but he just gives them a tepid maybe.
+Brenda and Donna have to leave to iron out some last minute details for the Alvarado visit, and Brenda tells Kelly to "work on him" - meaning Dylan - about the Santa thing.
+Kelly saucily replies, "Oh, I plan on it."
+Mmm hmm..

 Dylan's house.
-Kelly asks Dylan why he's being so stubborn about dressing up as Santa Claus.
-He explains that it's ridiculous for a slim lad such as himself to try to pass himself off as a fat bearded man.
+Kelly asks Dylan why he's being so stubborn about dressing up as Santa Claus, so he explains that it's ridiculous for a slim lad such as himself to try to pass himself off as a fat bearded man.
 The two retire to the couch, and she slips into her irksome baby talk routine and tries to convince him that he'd look really hot wearing a big red suit.
 The two edge closer together, and she tells him she'll do whatever it takes to convince him to wear the costume...and then the two start going at it.
 Unfortunately, Brenda shows up at that very moment to bring over the Santa suit.
 She peers through the window of Dylan's front door and sees the two of them kissing.
 Dylan and Kelly must have sensed her bitter aura, because they stop kissing, turn around, and notice that she's staring daggers at them from the other side of the door.
 Oops.